 Check Point Research (CPR), its Threat Intelligence division Check Point Software Technologies Ltd. global cybersecurity solutions provider, has released its Brand Phishing Report for the third quarter of 2022.

-The report shows the brands most often imitated by criminals in their attempts to steal personal or payment credentials of individuals during July, August and September.
+The report shows the brands most often imitated by criminals in their attempts to steal people's personal information or payment credentials during July, August and September.

 While LinkedIn was the most imitated brand in both the first and second quarters of 2022, shipping company DHL took the top spot in the third quarter, accounting for 22% of all phishing attempts worldwide.
 Microsoft is in second place (16%) and LinkedIn has dropped to third, accounting for just 11% of fraud, compared to 52% in Q1 and 45% in Q2.